Financial-Times/careers/README.md

 --------------------
 All of our employees, regardless of contract status, enjoy flexible working hours, including the possibility to work from home when needed.

+**Send us your cv at laura.carvajal@ft.com if you're interested.
+Direct applicants only, please.**